George William Gordon: Legacy and honours

 In the 20th-century aftermath of the labour rebellion of 1938, Gordon came to be seen as a precursor of Jamaican nationalism.
 The play George William Gordon (1938) by Roger Mais was about his life.

 In 1960 the Parliament of Jamaica moved into the new Gordon House, named for the politician.

 In 1969, Gordon and Bogle were each proclaimed as Jamaican National Heroes in a government ceremony at Morant Bay.

 In 1969, Jamaica converted its currency to a decimal system, and it issued new currency.
 Gordon was featured on the ten-dollar note (now a coin).
+In 2023, his portrait was featured on the fifty-dollar note, alongside Paul Bogle.

 George William Gordon is mentioned in numerous Reggae songs, including "Innocent Blood" and "See them a come" by the reggae band Culture.
 "Silver Tongue Show" by Groundation, "Give Thanks and Praise" by Roy Rayon, "Prediction" and "Born Fe Rebel" by Steel Pulse, "Our Jamaican National Heroes" by Horace Andy, and "Selasie Memorial" by Charlie Morrison.